Posted on: Februar 28, 2022

 3 | Daily shifts cannot be over 11 hours a day

-4 | The minimum age for prostitutes in the Red Light District is 21
+4 | The minimum age for prostitutes in Amsterdam Red Light District is 21

-5 | Brothel operators have to contribute to the safety of the prostitute by being present at all times in case of emergencies
+5 | Brothel operators have to contribute to the safety of the prostitute by being present at all times in case of emergencies.

 6 | Sex workers have to show their registration at the Chamber of Commerce and a certificate of residence